Kilt, McGregor tartan

 Kilt construction

 A kilt consists of three parts, two aprons and a back.
-When the kilt is closed the aprons will go from each side from hip to hip, thereby overlapping each other, meaning you have an inner and an outer apron.
+When the kilt is closed, the aprons will be overlapping each other, meaning you have an inner and an outer apron.
 The last one which is fastened at your right side, also makes the visible front.
 Going from hip to hip each apron measures about half your waist size, leaving the rest of the fabric to be used for the pleated back of your kilt, also going from hip to hip.
 It will vary with the yardage of your kilt.

 You can have 4, 5, 6, 7, and 8-yard kilts.
 One vendor even has a 2-yard kilt to offer.

-Eight yards used to be the norm, and to many purists still a must.
-However, today most kilts, even fine wool kilts, might be 5-yard kilts, due to them providing a good compromise between cost, authenticity, and comfort.
+Eight yards used to be the norm, and to many purists it is still a must.
+However, today most kilts, even fine wool kilts, might be 5-yard kilts, due to them providing a good compromise between cost/price, authenticity, and comfort.

 Tartan weight